Average Cost of Homeowners Insurance in Vermont (2025)

 Average Cost of Home Insurance in Vermont by Insurer

-Premiums for homeowners insurance in Vermont can vary significantly depending on the provider, even for similar coverage levels.
-For instance, Vermont Mutual may offer a policy much lower than Travelers' policy.
+Premiums for homeowners insurance in Vermont vary depending on the provider, even for similar coverage levels.
+Vermont Mutual offers a policy much lower than Travelers' policy.

 Average Annual Home Insurance Premium Vermont by Provider